gonewest818/dimmer.el/README.md

 users to ensure posframe buffers are not dimmed.

-* `dimmer-configure-which-key` is a convenience function for which-key users that modifies the customizations so which-key popups are not dimmed.
+* `dimmer-configure-which-key` is a convenience function for which-key users to ensure which-key popups are not dimmed.

 Please submit pull requests with configurations for other packages!